City of Charlottesville Assessment Appeal Process

 Each year, all property owners, or their duly-authorized agent, may appeal our valuation of their property by requesting a review of their assessment.
 Under state law, neither financial impact nor the rate of value change is, by itself, sufficient grounds for appeal.
 As required, the City's assessment is an estimate of fair market value as of January 1 each year, based on property sales for the previous calendar year.
 We welcome appeals based on issues of factual discrepancies in property description or features, demonstrable issues of uniformity of value within a neighborhood, or fair market value.

 The first step in this process is to file an Assessment Appeal Application, requesting an assessor review.
-Assessment Appeal Application forms are available on the City Assessor's website, in Room 320 of City Hall, or at any of the City's local libraries.
-After filling out this form, you may initiate your request by mailing your request to City Assessor, City Hall - Rm.
-320, PO Box 911, Charlottesville VA 22902.
-You may also stop by Room 320 in City Hall to drop off the request in person.
+Assessment Appeal Application forms are available on the City Assessor's website, in the City Assessor's office located at 102 5th Street NE, or at the Central Library located at 201 E. Market Street.
+After filling out this form, you may initiate your request by mailing your request to City Assessor, 102 5th Street NE, PO Box 911, Charlottesville, VA 22902.
+You may also stop by the City Assessor's Office located at 102 5th Street NE to drop off the request in person.